JonoGoh/Landbay/README.md

 ### Assumptions
 - The CSV files containing the data are in the correct format with no null fields
+  - I have worked primarily on functionality of the program with less consideration towards the potential bugs/errors so far.

+### Defining "fairness"
+Since this problem is very vague with no clear direction for how to distribute the mortgages to the funders, there are many potential interpretations for the solution.

+1. The first method assumes that each entry in the funded_products_to_funder.csv file corresponds to that funder being assigned one mortgage in the pool.
+For this method to be fair, the Funder objects are shuffled to remove any predetermined bias from the input file as well as any alphabetical bias in the funder names.
+Funders are then assigned mortgages in descending order from the FunderRequests list.
+It is therefore "fair" since
+2. The second method assumes that all mortgages of type 1 will be assigned between all funders requesting that type.
+   In effect, this becomes a "Partitioning problem" which is NP-complete.
+As a result, for the time being, I have implemented a "Greedy Algorithm" that assigns mortgages from a sorted Mortgage List to the funder with the lowest current sum of loans.

 ### Bonus Questions